DoBachKhoa/Stats607proj2/README.md

 ### Simulation design

 Other than the afore-mentioned part that has to be re-intepreded, as far as we are aware, the design of the experiment reflects that of the one in the paper.
 The setting is a unit-variance z-test for normal hypotheses.

+### Additional features implemented for Project 3:

+* Bug fixes and code clean-ups from Project 2
+* Vectorized implementation of Hochberg and BH methods, and corresponding correctness checks.
+* Simple embarassingly paralelization of the experiment script, running multiple values of `L` at the same time (e.g., the values `L=5.0` and `L=10.0` could be ran in parallel instead of sequentially).
+* Scripts to benchmark and analyze complexity.
+* Additional make targets.